The Trajectory Problem

 Flow matching asks a more direct question.
 Rather than reversing a stochastic corruption, it seeks a

-The object to be learned is the velocity field driving that ODE, and the central
+The object to be learned is the velocity field driving that ODE.
+Its central

 advantage, developed over the next two sections, is that the trajectories can be made nearly